 - I’m very fond of film (analog photography) look

 - I love being able to dive deep into images and find details I didn’t see on the shoot

 - Finally I have always been fond of what Hasselblad has been doing and has owned several Hasselblad film cameras

 I’ll get more into each of these decision parameters further on.

 I switched to digital photography in 2002 and never thought I would look back.
 I sold all gear related to analog photography both cameras, development tanks, enlarger etc. and started following an upgrade path in order to have the most modern digital equipment.
 But after a bit more than 10 years of digital photography it suddenly dawned on me, that I actually liked the proces of making analog images.
 It required me to think more about how I would actually want the final result to be during the photographic proces.
 I couldn’t just look at the back of my camera and see if the picture or one of the sometimes many pictures actually looked good.
 With analog you had to work harder to visualise the final image and how you actually achieved that result.
-It meant that were much more involved and focused, and I like it that way.
+It meant that I was much more involved and focused, and I like it that way.

 Therefore, I started buying some simple analog cameras to a start.
 The first one was an Olympus Trip 35, that I took to the mountains on some climbs in the Alps.
 The results didn’t always come out the way I had visualised it, but actually I liked it that way.
 It meant there was still something to work with, some things to improve on.

 As time went I got deeper into shooting analog and even went so far as to bring a large format camera into my collection and took it to Iceland to shoot landscapes during a one month holiday.